-Parenting Tips: How To Raise Teenagers Successfully: A Personal Experience
+How to Raise Teenagers Successfully, A Personal Experience

-A person looks at his best during teenage.
+A person looks at his best during his teenage.
 Raising teenagers is a pleasureful task too.
-The understanding of the characteristics of teenage help parents to deal with it easily.
+The understanding of the characteristics of teenagers helps parents to deal with them easily.
 The tips mentioned here might come of some use for parents to raise them successfully.
-Though it involves some dedication, it gives you immense pleasure to be in the company of a young boy/girl full of freshness, dreams, vigor, appearance, cheerful spirit etc. The best part comes when you see them grow into a successful man/women in later life.
+Though it involves some dedication, it gives you immense pleasure to be in the company of a young boy/girl full of freshness, dreams, vigor, appearance, cheerful spirit, etc. The best part comes when you see them grow into successful men/women in later life.

 A teenager is a young person whose age falls within the range of 13-19 years.
 They are called teenagers because their age number ends with"teen".

 In traditional societies, they used to hold a ceremony to mark the change from childhood to adulthood.
 Teenage is the stage when a boy or a girl would have got puberty.
-For a girl, the puberty is marked by the onset of menstruation.
-Usually, it starts at the age 12-13.
+For a girl, puberty is marked by the onset of menstruation.
+Usually, it starts at the age of 12-13.
 For boys, puberty starts at 11-12 years.
-Boys complete the puberty at the age 16-17.
+Boys complete puberty at the age of 16-17.

-Though raising a kid starts from birth, the challenging time for parents arrive when the kid reaches teenage.
-I know, all teenagers are not severely affected by this confusing stage of life.
+Though raising a kid starts from birth, the challenging time for parents arrives when the kid reaches teenage.
+I know all teenagers are not severely affected by this confusing stage of life.
 The problem faced by the parents of teenage kids nowadays is a bit higher when compared with the olden days' parents.
-Especially, teenagers living in city area show more of such problem behaviors when compared to village teenagers.
+Especially, teenagers living in the city area show more of such problem behaviors when compared to the village teenagers.